uio-bmi/compairr/README.md

 Ready-made Docker images for CompAIRR can be found on the [Docker Hub](https://hub.docker.com/r/torognes/compairr).

-CompAIRR can be installed using homebrew with
+CompAIRR can be installed on macOS using homebrew with `brew install torognes/bioinf/compairr`.
-`brew install torognes/bioinf/compairr` on macOS.

 ## Tutorial